sudo-suhas/xgo/errors/readme.md

 any other contextual information associated with the error.

-The error string by default includes most of the information but would not be ideal for parsing by machines and is therefore less friendly to structural search.
+The error string by default includes most of the information but would not be ideal for parsing by machines and is therefore less friendly to structured search.

 [`*Error.Details()`][error.details] constructs and yields the details of the